New York Conspiracy of 1741: Trials

 By the end of the trials, 161 blacks and 20 whites had been arrested.
-From May 11 to August 29, 1741, seventeen blacks and four whites were convicted and hanged, 13 blacks were burned at stake, and 70 blacks were banished from New York.
+From May 11 to August 29, 1741, seventeen blacks and four whites were convicted and hanged, 13 blacks were burned at the stake, and 70 blacks were banished from New York.
 Seven whites were also deported.
 The following year, Mary Burton finally received her reward of £100 from the city, which she used to buy her freedom from indenture, and had money left over.

 The executions were conducted near the Poor House at the north end of the city and its boundary of Chambers Street.
 North of there was the African Burial Ground, which was rediscovered in 1991 during survey work for construction at 26 Federal Plaza in lower Manhattan.
 In consultation with the African-American community, the remains of 400 people, including children, were removed and studied.
 They were reburied in a formal ceremony.
 Likely the site of up to 20,000 African burials during the colonial period, it has been designated as a National Historic Landmark.